 Advertising Costs: The Company's advertising costs are primarily associated with cooperative advertising arrangements with certain of the Company's customers and are recognized using the straight-line method based upon aggregate annual estimated amounts for these customers, with periodic adjustments to the actual amounts of authorized agreements.
 Costs associated with advertising on websites such as Facebook and Google and which are associated with the Company's online business are recorded as incurred.
-Advertising expense is included in other marketing and administrative expenses in the consolidated statements of income and amounted to \$1.3 million for each of fiscal years 2019 and 2018.
+Advertising expense is included in other marketing and administrative expenses in the consolidated statements of income and amounted to \$1.1 million and \$1.3 million for fiscal years 2020 and 2019, respectively.